Kavita0306/Keggle-E--Commerce-dataset/README.md

 # Keggle-E--Commerce-dataset
-Hello all, I would like to share my recently created dashboard for Tata  virtual experience.
-In this project, I leveraged the online retail store dataset provided by this program.
-The purpose of the project is to generate valuable insights
+Hi,I would like to share my recently created Project on Keggle dataset.In this project,I leveraged the online retail store dataset of UK based company for the year 2010-11.